“Tune It Up” Virtual Concert to Raise Awareness of Colorectal Cancer

-For the second year, Dr. Benjamin Levy of the ACG Public Relations Committee invited musical guests for this virtual event that taps the connection and energy that music creates to shine a light on the importance of colorectal cancer prevention!
+Back for 2024!
+ACG’s “Tune It Up: A Concert to Raise Awareness of Colorectal Cancer” returns on Thursday, March 28, 2024 at 8 pm Eastern under the direction of concertmaster Dr. Benjamin Levy of the ACG Public Relations Committee.
+Dr. Levy has invited an incredible array of musical guests for this virtual event that taps the connection and energy that music creates to shine a light on the importance of colorectal cancer prevention.

 West End/Broadway Singer

-John Morris Russell
+John Morriss Russell

 Conductor, Cincinnati Pops